fluttercommunity/chewie/README.md

 ## iOS warning
-The video_player plugin used by chewie will only work in iOS simulators if you are on flutter 1.26.0 or above.
+The ext_video_player plugin used by chewie will only work in iOS simulators if you are on flutter 1.26.0 or above.
 You may need to switch to the beta channel `flutter channel beta`
 Please refer to this [issue](https://github.com/flutter/flutter/issues/14647).